WebDataRocks/pivot-jupyter-notebook/README.md

 This repository contains a sample project that shows how to integrate [WebDataRocks](https://www.webdatarocks.com/) with the[Jupyter Notebook](https://jupyter.org/).

-You can check out this project in the [live demo](https://nbviewer.jupyter.org/github/WebDataRocks/pivot-jupyter-notebook/blob/master/WebDataRocks_in_Jupyter_Notebook.ipynb)!
+This project is also available as [a live demo](https://nbviewer.jupyter.org/github/WebDataRocks/pivot-jupyter-notebook/blob/master/WebDataRocks_in_Jupyter_Notebook.ipynb)!

 ## Prerequisites